Running Off the Side of a Mountain

 There, church bells ringing as the sun sets over Grenoble.

-The first time I saw her, I was sitting on Cotter’s lap—he had been my best friend for probably six years at that point—at a meeting I crashed after coming home early from France.
+The first time I saw them, I was sitting on Cotter’s lap—he had been my best friend for probably six years at that point—at a meeting I crashed after coming home early from France.

 It was midnight again, France time, when I sat down for the turkey and mashed potatoes my family had waited to make.